Push notifications

 </Note>

-## Sending to specific users
+## Send to specific users

 Use the `user_ids` parameter to send notifications only to specific users.
 These users must also have access to the experience.